The Ballad of John and Yoko: Release

-The single was accompanied by two promotional clips assembled from footage of some of Lennon and Ono's public activities – all of which the couple routinely filmed – between July 1968 and April 1969.
-The first clip was broadcast three times on Top of the Pops and contains footage from four events.
+The single was accompanied by two promotional clips assembled from footage of some of Lennon and Ono's public activities, all of which the couple routinely filmed, between July 1968 and April 1969.
+The first clip was broadcast three times on Top of the Pops and contained footage from four events.
 When shown on the Australian TV show Rage long afterwards, in black and white, this version had the word "Christ" bleeped out in the choruses with an on-screen starburst effect.
 In the second film, broadcast on the US show The Music Scene, a traffic sign containing an exclamation mark appears each time the word is heard.
-This film is made up of footage from considerably more events, showing Lennon and Ono in London, Paris, Amsterdam and Vienna, among other locations; for this reason, according to author John Winn, it "illustrates the lyrics much more effectively" than the first clip.
+This film was made with footage from events featuring Lennon and Ono in London, Paris, Amsterdam and Vienna, among other locations.
+For this reason, according to author John Winn, it "illustrates the lyrics much more effectively" than the first clip.

 The song has been included on several compilation albums: Hey Jude (US, 1970), 1967–1970 (1973), 20 Greatest Hits (UK, 1982), Past Masters, Volume Two (1988) and 1 (2000).
 Apple's electronic press kit for 1 included a new colour print of the US promo clip.

 Reception

 In his review of the single in the NME, John Wells said he found "The Ballad of John and Yoko" profoundly moving as an account of people's attitude towards Lennon and Ono, and only the "raw, earthy rock" backing stopped him succumbing to tears.
 He described it as a "stormer" but predicted that the record's sales would be affected by "Get Back"'s ongoing chart success.
 Cash Box said that "Mixed programmer reaction [to the U.S. single] is the result of 'objectionable' lyrics, but musically the side is an exciting old-Elvis flavored track with other 50's touches."

-The single became the Beatles' 17th UK number 1 their last for 54 years until the release of "Now And Then" in 2023.
+The single became the Beatles' 17th UK number 1, their last for 54 years until the release of "Now And Then" in 2023.
 In the US, it peaked at number 8 on the Billboard Hot 100.
-On the other national charts there, it reached number 10 in Cash Box and number 7 in Record World.
+On other national charts in the US it reached number 10 in Cash Box and number 7 in Record World.
 Several US radio stations declined to broadcast the song because of the use of the words "Christ" and "crucify" in the chorus: